 - In 1941 Winston Churchill told listeners to a radio broadcast "whole districts are being exterminated.
 Scores of thousands-literally scores of thousands-of executions in cold blood are being perpetrated by the German police troops..."
 Then he said, "We are in the presence of a crime without a name."
 How might these words have influenced Lemkin?
 What are the implications when a crime remains nameless?

 After coining the term genocide, Lemkin drafted a law to prevent and punish this crime.
 In the next lesson, students will learn more about the United Nations Convention on the Prevention and Punishment of the Crime of Genocide, which was adopted by the United Nations in 1948.
-For now, share with students the definition of genocide as it appears in Article II of the United Nations Convention on the Prevention and Punishment of the Crime of Genocide (found in Reading 5).
+For now, share with students the definition of genocide as it appears in Article II of the United Nations Convention on the Prevention and Punishment of the Crime of Genocide (Reading 5).
 Ask them to compare Lemkin's original definition to this one.
 Reading 5 of the case study explain compromises Lemkin made in order to have the United Nations adopt the Genocide Convention, such as omitting political groups from protection under Article II of the treaty.
 This final activity could also be given for homework.